ksun4176/Gubii/discord_bot/README.md

 5. **(Recommended)** Run ```/addgametriggers``` to set up the application you want for the game

 ### User Management (can be ran by server owner + admins + guild management)
-1. Add server admin/guild lead/guild management role to the right people to give them permission to run respective commands
+1. Add server admin and guild management role to the right people to give them permission to run respective commands
 2. Anyone: Run ```/application apply``` to apply for any guild
    - (Optional) Specify a guild to apply to directly
 3. **Application threads will be spawned in specified channels**